SCB LEGAL

 Separation One or both people in a relationship communicating an end to their de facto relationship or marriage.

 Shared Care Arrangements An arrangement where both parents have substantial involvement in a child’s life.
+This term generally refers to an equal time arrangement.

 Shortlisted Order Where there is urgency in having the matter listed, you will need to seek permission from the Court for the matter to be shortlisted.
 This is where the matter is listed and heard at short notice.